karl-zylinski/karl-zylinski.github.io/content/posts/writing-a-book-about-odin.md

 The resulting blog post is called "Introduction to the Odin Programming Language".
 It took a few days to write.
 It's mostly improvised, I just wrote down things I wanted people to understand, while trying to make it friendly to newcomers.
 You can read it here: https://zylinski.se/posts/introduction-to-odin/

 My creative projects often seem to start with some kind of "happy accident": Something small that leads to something bigger.
-I didn't know I had written the seed a whole book, and that I would be working on it for many months.
+I didn't know I had written the seed of a whole book and that I would be working on it for many months.

 ## Book ideas